What training is required for a researcher (anyone who does research in a non-clinical lab) at UConn Health?

 Human Blood, Body Fluids, Tissues, Primary Cells or Cell Lines in Culture

 - Initial Bloodborne Pathogen Training is offered at New Employee Orientation (see above).
 For those who may be in contact with human blood, body fluids or tissues, annual refresher training is a legal requirement (OSHA).
-This may be accomplished by taking the on-line Annual OSHA Bloodborne Disease Training on the EH&S website or through SABA.
+This may be accomplished by taking the on-line Annual OSHA Bloodborne Disease Refresher Training on the EH&S website (see training) or through SABA.
 View the OSHA interpretation of how human cells in culture are included in the Bloodborne Pathogen Law, if you work with any human cells in culture.
 There are also medical surveillance requirements under the Bloodborne Pathogen Law, having to do with Hepatitis B Virus immunizations.
 Individuals must contact the Employee Health Service (x2893) to find out if their bloodborne pathogen medical surveillance documentation is in order.

 Non-human Primate (NHP) Blood, Body Fluids, Tissues, Primary Cells or Cell Lines in Culture

 - Work with NHP materials should be performed using the same precautions as work with human materials.
 Training for use of Standard (Universal) Precautions and/or BSL-2 procedures with human materials will parallel what needs to be trained for NHP materials.

 - General Chemical Safety Training is offered upon request.
 The intended target audience is individuals who may be exposed to chemicals in a foreseeable emergency, but who do not actively work with chemicals on a daily basis.
 This training is not required for anyone who has taken the Laboratory Safety Training.